Stay informed on exciting updates and news coverage about The Echo Project and the Echo Theater.

 Nov 20th 2021

 The Redneck Shop was a hub for the KKK.
-Years after the store's closure, a Southern city is reckoning with this history
+Years after the store's closure, a Southern city is creating a center for remembrance

 May 4th 2021